 Mismatch repair stabilizes the cellular genome in several ways.
 The best understood of these is its function as a molecular editor, which corrects errors that occur during the course of chromosome replication.
 Because replication errors are composed of incorrectly paired but otherwise normal Watson-Crick bases, mismatch repair systems rely on secondary signals to direct repair to the newly synthesized DNA strand that contains the mistake.
 In E. coli, these strand signals are based on methylation at GATC sequences by the DNA adenine methylase.
 Newly synthesized DNA is transiently unmethylated at GATC sequences, and it is the absence of this modification that directs repair to the new strand.

-E. coli methyl-directed repair depends on 11 activities, including the products of the four mutator genes: mutH, mutL, mutS, and mutU.
+E. coli methyl-directed repair depends on a dozen proteins and enzymes, including the products of the four mutator genes: mutH, mutL, mutS, and mutU.
 Our biochemical studies have shown that MutS is responsible for mismatch recognition, and MutL couples mismatch recognition by MutS to activation of downstream activities.
 One downstream activity is MutH, an endonuclease that incises the unmethylated strand at a GATC sequence in newly synthesized DNA.
 MutS and MutL also activate the excision system, which loads at the MutH strand break and is composed of the mutU gene product DNA helicase II and one of several single-strand-specific exonucleases.
 The strand break introduced by MutH can be located either 3’ or 5’ to the mismatch, and MutS and MutL coordinate recognition of these two DNA sites in a manner that permits orientation-dependent loading of the appropriate 3’ to 5’ or 5’ to 3’ hydrolytic system.
 Excision terminates upon mismatch removal, and DNA polymerase III holoenzyme repairs the ensuing gap.
 Ligase restores covalent continuity to the helix.

 Correction of DNA Replication Errors in Human Cells

 In contrast to the E. coli reaction, DNA methylation does not provide strand direction to mismatch repair in higher cells.
-Although the strand signals that direct eukaryotic repair have not been genetically identified, we found that a strand break located either 5’ or 3’ to the mismatch is sufficient to direct the reaction in human cell extracts.
+Although the strand signals that direct eukaryotic repair have not been definitively established, we found that a strand break located either 5’ or 3’ to the mismatch is sufficient to direct the reaction in human cell extracts.
 This permitted us to identify two key activities involved in the initiation of human mismatch repair: MutSα, a heterodimer of the MutS homologs MSH2 and MSH6 that is responsible for most mismatch recognition events in human cells, and MutLα, a heterodimer of the MutL homologs MLH1 and PMS2 that is recruited to the mismatch in a MutSα-dependent manner.
 These two heterodimers are of interest because genetic inactivation of either causes cancer.

 The simplest of these reactions is mismatch repair directed by a 5’ strand break (Figure 1).
 MutSα activates mismatch-dependent excision by Exo1, which hydrolyzes the incised strand from the 5’ terminus.
 RPA, which binds to the single-stranded gap produced in this manner, controls the excision process and down-regulates hydrolysis after mismatch removal.
 MutLα and PARP-1 are not required for excision in this system; however, by suppressing Exo1 action on mismatch-free DNA they substantially enhance the mismatch dependence of the reaction.
 The RPA-filled single-stranded DNA gap produced in this manner is repaired by DNA polymerase δ with the assistance of RFC and PCNA.
 We think it likely that this simple pathway contributes to replication error removal from the lagging strand of the replication fork where 5’ termini are produced during the course of DNA synthesis.